purifyjs/core/DOCUMENTATION.md

 # Documentation
+Explaning everything about Master.ts one by one starting from the core concepts.

 ## Signals
 Signals are the core of Master.ts.
 They are used to store data and to update the DOM when the data changes.<br/>